ibivu/PRALINE/README.md

-# PRALINE
+# PRALINE 2

-Reimplementation of the PRALINE multiple sequence alignment program.
+PRALINE 2, a reimplementation of the PSI-PRALINE multiple sequence alignment program.

 # Features